GSA/piv-guides/_networkconfig/11_all-agency-piv.md

 ## Trust Stores (Import Agency-Specific PIV Issuer Certificates)

-Your agency will have to trust the PIV Issuer's certificates for these other agencies.
-You will need to install ALL of the Intermediate and Issuing CA certificates into your NT Auth Trust Store for your agency networks.
-The agency-specific PIV Issuer certificates can be found in the Authority Information Access (AIA) link given in the PIV Issuers table below.
-Download the .p7c file, where you will find the Issuer's public certificate.
-You will also be able to retrieve the other certificates in the chain to COMMON using the AIA extensions specified in those certificates.
+Your agency will have to trust the PIV Issuer's certificates for these users.<!--meaning?-->.
+You'll need to install ALL of the Intermediate and Issuing CA certificates into your NT Auth Trust Store for your agency networks.
+The agency-specific PIV Issuer certificates can be found via the Authority Information Access (AIA) links given in the PIV Issuers table below.

+* Download the .p7c file, where you will find the Issuer's public certificate.
+* You can also retrieve the other certificates in the chain to COMMON using the AIA extensions <!--Links?--->specified in those certificates.

 The agency-specific PIV Issuer certificates can also be found in the [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){target="_blank"}_ website.
 These are listed by agency in the table, _Certificate Files Grouped by Type_.
 Once you locate a specific agency, you can download the certificates and the path to COMMON in .p7b format.
 {target="_blank"}_.